tudo-aqua/bgw/docs/concepts/animations/Animations.md

 Each [Animation][AnimationKDoc] has a duration, a running attribute and an ``onFinished`` EventHandler that gets invoked after the animation has finished.

+**Note: UI changes may not be done directly from this asynchronous onFinished environment.
+Use [BoardGameApplication#runOnGUIThread][runOnGUIThreadKDoc] to alter properties of ComponentViews!**

 ## [DelayAnimation][DelayAnimationKDoc]